wincent/masochist/content/blog/command-t-1.6-released.md

 # What's new

 On systems with POSIX threads (such as OS X, Linux), Command-T will now parallelize search operations, making it significantly faster to navigate large projects.
-As this is a fairly invasive and low-level change, please [let me know](mailto:win@wincent.com){.mailto} if you see anything odd.
+As this is a fairly invasive and low-level change, please let me know if you see anything odd.

 As always, a full change-log appears under HISTORY in the documentation, and you can explore the commits in the release [here](/repos/command-t/tags/1.6).
 (Note: the integrated repository browser that I'm linking to here is still relatively new and doesn't have a full feature set yet.)